 This course examines African-American literature in a variety of genres from its conception in the days of slavery to contemporary times.
 Emphasis is placed on the historical and social significance of major works of African-American literature, as well as on the unique artistic contributions of African-American authors to the American literature canon.
-This course fulfills part of the Literature concentration requirement.
 Prerequisite: ENG1020 or ENG1920.
-(SL) (WI) Quarter Credit Hours 4.5
+(SL) (WI) Ouarter Credit Hours 4.5